thedataninja1786/GENERATIVE-AI/TEXT/RAG.md

 index.add(embeddings)

 # queries for testing
 queries = ["Hello!
-I have not logged into my account for months, and I cannot renmber my password.
-Can you help me?",
+I have not logged into my account for months, and I cannot remember my password.
+Can you help?",
-           "How do I file a claim for a motorcycle accident?", "Is it possible to reduct the amount of monthly installments for my loan?", "Why was my transaction declined when I was trying to paying my loan installment?"]
+           "How do I file a claim for a motorcycle accident?", "Is it possible to reduce the amount of monthly installments for my loan?", "Why was my transaction declined when I was trying to pay my loan installment?"]

 K = 3 # top-k similar sentences
 for query in queries: